red-star-squadron/rs-liveries/Readme.md

-# RS Skins
+# RS Liveries

 ## DISCLAIMER
 This software comes with absolutely no warranty.
 Use at your own risk.

 ## Description
-This repo packages RS skins for the Digital Combat Simulator (DCS World)
+This repo packages RS liveries for the Digital Combat Simulator (DCS World)

 ## How to download?
 [Releases page](../../releases) contains the Downloads link.
 Each release offers the `.exe` installer.

 ## Install options

-By far, the easiest method of installation is to download the exe from the [releases page](../../releases) which provides a simple interface of installing/updating/removing RS skins.
+By far, the easiest method of installation is to download the exe from the [releases page](../../releases) which provides a simple interface of installing/updating/removing RS liveries.

 If you are not comfortable running the `.exe`, you can extract it using the popular [7-Zip](https://www.7-zip.org/) archive utility to `Saved Games\DCS\Liveries` or `Saved Games\DCS.openbeta\Liveries`